 I meet with 2 extraordinary women today.
 They are both beautiful, smart, successful, talented and overall remarkable.
 But what struck me more than anything else was how they described how their priorities have been shaped by others around them and how they struggle to break free from others expectations and hold to what they know to be true.

 This is something I myself have experienced.
-My husband also struggles.
 It is a common problem in any higher education.
 There is so much focus on success and reaching the highest goal that people become so defeated.
 One of the girls today described to me how she has struggled to fall in line with the expectations of her fellow classmates and faculty.
 For the expectation others have for us is not always in line with our God given expectations

 She described to me the goals she feels like God has given her and how these are different from her mentors and classmates.
 Her goals are focused on relationships and success of a career as means of providing for a family.
 She described how she often has to hide these goals from professors for fear of being looked down upon.